Coursework overview for the General Additive Manufacturing track, including AM Workflow, Material Extrusion, and Laser Powder Bed Fusion processes

-To assure the viability and recognition of additive manufacturing (AM) in the defense industry, soldiers, technicians, engineers, and other DoD leadership roles must be exposed to current, state-of-the-art, educational programs that incorporate fundamentals through the authority-level curriculum.
-Continued work is needed to build on the previous efforts of the DRIVE AM project via the W.M.
+To assure the viability and recognition of additive manufacturing (AM) in the defense industry, soldiers, technicians, engineers, and Department of Defense (DoD) leadership roles must be exposed to state-of-the-art educational programs that incorporate fundamentals through the authority-level curriculum.
+It is important to build on the accomplishments of the Driving Research, Innovation, and Value through Education in Additive Manufacturing (DRIVE AM) project via the W.M.
 Keck Center at the University of Texas at El Paso (UTEP).

-The project seeks to drive research, innovation, and value through education in AM.
-The objectives of the effort are to 1) insert the DRIVE AM foundation program throughout DoD and expand virtual content; 2) focus on completing the DRIVE AM specialty program, enrolling participants, and providing offerings; 3) develop awareness throughout DoD on UTEP’s unique approach in using a specific laser powder bed fusion (LPBF) qualification test artifact for deepening understanding throughout the LPBF workflow to benefit DoD ; 4) advance the DRIVE 3D STEM K-PhD pipeline and economic development initiatives, and 5) leverage the DRIVE AM program to expand into the high priority needs for understanding and training in AM of alloys relevant in future high-velocity applications.
+The overall objective of this project was to drive research, innovation, and value through education in AM.
+The purpose was to insert the DRIVE AM foundation program throughout the DoD and expand its virtual content; 2) complete the DRIVE AM specialty program, enroll participants, and provide offerings; 3) develop awareness throughout the DoD on UTEP’s unique approach in using a specific laser powder bed fusion (LPBF) qualification test artifact for deepening the understanding of the LPBF workflow to benefit DoD ; 4) advance the DRIVE 3D STEM K-PhD pipeline and economic development initiatives; and 5) leverage the DRIVE AM program to expand into the high priority needs for understanding and training in AM of alloys relevant to future high-velocity applications.

-The project team of America Makes and UTEP is working to expand offerings to develop and deliver while using the Analysis, Design, Development, Implementation, and Evaluation (ADDIE) lifecycle model.
-This starts with an analysis (largely informed by customer discovery) of the needs for DRIVE AM training and the participant’s experience level, critical knowledge gaps, scheduling, and other constraints.
-To increase engagement and impact, the Knowledge and Best Practices Teams are embarking on a multi-location onsite roadshow performing marketing lectures at DoD locations as restrictions allow.
-UTEP is continuing the K-PhD and outreach efforts initiated during the DRIVE AM program.
-The project team is actively researching literature to understand activities promoting STEM recruitment and incorporating those findings within their courses.
-At least three courses are being developed, one each for elementary, middle, and high school-aged students.
+The project team of America Makes and UTEP expanded, developed, and delivered offerings while using the Analysis, Design, Development, Implementation, and Evaluation (ADDIE) lifecycle model.
+This began with an analysis (largely informed by customer discovery) of the need for DRIVE AM training and the participant’s experience level, critical knowledge gaps, scheduling, and other constraints.
+To increase engagement and impact, the Knowledge and Best Practices Teams embarked on a multi-location roadshow performing marketing lectures at DoD locations.
+UTEP continued the K-PhD and outreach efforts initiated during the DRIVE AM program.
+The project team researched literature to understand activities promoting STEM recruitment and incorporated those findings into their courses.
+At least three courses were developed, one each for elementary, middle, and high school-aged students.